China–Russia relations: 1990s

 Russia under President Boris Yeltsin initially prioritized relations with the West, paying little attention to relations with China.
 During a visit to China, Russian Foreign Minister Andrei Kozyrev criticized China's human rights policies.
 Russia also moved to strengthen unofficial ties with Taiwan.
 The CCP in turn considered Yeltsin as a traitor and anti-communist, but decided to maintain pragmatic ties; a leaked Politburo meeting in January 1992 said that "Even if Yeltsin is very reactionary we can internally curse him and pray for his downfall, but we shall still have to maintain normal state relations with him".

 By summer of 1992, Yeltsin started pursuing a less pro-Western foreign policy.
 China invited Yeltsin to visit China in March 1992.
 On 23 December 1992, Yeltsin made his first official visit to China, where he met with CCP general secretary Jiang Zemin and Chinese president Yang Shangkun.
 Former leader Deng Xiaoping refused to meet with Yeltsin.
 Yeltsin and Yang announced a joint declaration, which said that China and Russia were "friendly countries" and "good-neighborly and mutually beneficial".
 Yeltsin also noted that "the ideological barrier" had been removed.
-The two countries also signed twenty-five documents ranging from cooperation in technology to space exploration.
+The two countries also signed twenty-five memoranda of agreement ranging from cooperation in technology to space exploration.

-During the 1990s, cooperation between China and Russia was facilitated by the two countries' mutual desires to balance the influence of the United States and establish a multi-polar international system.
+During the 1990s, cooperation between China and Russia was facilitated by the two countries' mutual desires to counterbalance the influence of the United States and establish a multi-polar international system.
 Yeltsin moved Russian foreign policy towards one that balanced the East and the West, while Russian foreign policy discussions were divided on liberals that favored more alignment with the West and Eurasianists that sought closer ties with China.
 Tensions between Russia and NATO also contributed to Yeltsin's shift towards China.
-The relationship between the two countries were upgraded from "friendly countries" to a "constructive partnership" in September 1994, and was further upgraded to a "strategic partnership of equality and mutual trust for the 21st century" in April 1996.
+The relationship between the two countries was upgraded from "friendly countries" to a "constructive partnership" in September 1994, and was further upgraded to a "strategic partnership of equality and mutual trust for the 21st century" in April 1996.

 In December 1996, at the end of Chinese Premier Li Peng's visit to Moscow, Russia and China issued a joint communique pledging to build an "equal and reliable partnership."
 In April 1997, the countries announced an agreement to cut down their troops along their borders, and published their first foreign policy joint statement titled the Declaration on the Trend to a Multi-polar World and the Establishment of a New International Order.
 Yeltsin also started to meet regularly with Chinese leader Jiang Zemin.
 Yeltsin visited Beijing in November 1997, while Jiang visited Moscow in 1998.
 Relations were further strengthened by the joint opposition to the NATO bombing of Yugoslavia.